viperleed/viperleed/doc/content/basics/example_systems/Cu(111)-Te.rst

    :width: 60%
    :align: center

-   First page of the file :ref:`Search-progress.pdf<searchprogresspdf>` produced for the first (rough) structure-optimization.
+   First page of the file :ref:`Search-report.pdf<searchreportpdf>` produced for the first (rough) structure-optimization.

-The initial reference-calculation yields an :ref:`R-factor<r-factor_calculation>` :math:`\approx 0.82` since our starting configuration is very far from the ideal positions.
+The initial reference-calculation yields an :ref:`R-factor<r-factor_calculation>` :math:`R_P \approx 0.82` since our starting configuration is very far from the ideal positions.
-Over this rough optimization, the R-factor quickly drops to :math:`\approx 0.47`.
+Over this rough optimization, where parameter values are shifted by up to 0.24 Å compared to the initial model, the R-factor quickly drops to :math:`R_P \approx 0.47`.
-This is still not great, but the progress is encouraging.
+This is still quite poor, but the progress is encouraging.

 Remember to keep best fit-structure by calling the :ref:`bookkeeper utility<bookkeeper>` with the ``--cont`` flag before proceeding: